gabrielkoerich/gabrielkoerich/README.md

 I also love to work with data analysis, building usefull dashboards for businesses decisions.

-In the last year, I've been focusing on smart contract development with Rust.
+In this last year I've been focusing on smart contract development with Rust.

 #### Knowledge